chriszhao13/AdaptiveCore./README.md

 # AdaptiveCore
 This is the code of our paper "AdaptiveCore: Adaptive Parallel Core Decomposition Framework" submitted to IEEE Transactions on Computers.
 AdaptiveCore is a high-performance GPU framework for k-core decomposition on large graphs.

 - Our paper is currently under revision.
+The code will be made available in due course.

 ## 🔧 Requirements